mfem/github-actions/CONTRIBUTING.md

 > - uses: mfem/github-actions/build-mfem@v2.4
 > + uses: mfem/github-actions/build-mfem@add-single-precision-ci
 > ```
-4. `project` To test the updated workflow, create a pull request and tag it with `DO-NOT-MERGE`; this will trigger the CI to run with your new changes
+4. `project` To test the updated workflow, create a pull request and label it with `DO-NOT-MERGE`; this will trigger the CI to run with your new changes

 > **Note**
 >